Skip to contents

 other_arguments

 (optional) A character vector specifying any additional command-line arguments to pass to the NetLogo executable.
-For example, you can use c("--threads 4") to specify the number of threads to use (default: NULL).
+For example, you can use c("--threads 4") to specify the number of threads.
+See the Details section for more information (default: NULL).

 parse

 (optional) A logical flag indicating whether to parse NetLogo lists in the output data frame.
-If TRUE, columns containing NetLogo lists (e.g., [1 2 3]) will be converted to R lists.
-If FALSE, the columns will remain as character strings (default: TRUE).
+If TRUE, columns containing NetLogo lists (e.g., [1 2 3]) will be converted to R lists using parse_netlogo_list().
+If FALSE, columns remain as character strings (default: TRUE).

 netlogo_home

-(optional) A string specifying the path to the NetLogo installation directory.
-If not provided, the function will use the value of the NETLOGO_HOME environment variable.
-This argument is useful if you want to override the environment variable for a specific function call (default: Sys.getenv("NETLOGO_HOME")).
+(optional) A character string specifying the path to the NetLogo installation directory.
+If not provided, the function will try to find it automatically using find_netlogo_home() (default: find_netlogo_home()).

 netlogo_path

-[Deprecated] This argument is no longer supported.
+[Deprecated] Use the NETLOGO_HOME or NETLOGO_CONSOLE environment variables instead.
 See the Details section for more information.

 Value